Aziz-Ru/Downgrade-python-version/README.md

 `cd Python-3.10.11/` and configure optimization `./configure --enable-optimizations` and run this command for alternative install `sudo make altinstall`

- After alternative install now check how many python version available to see that run this `ls /usr/local/lib | grep python`
+ After alternative install now check how many python version available in your system to see that run this `ls /usr/local/lib | grep python`

  where is python3.10 to see that `type -a python3.10`